-3.2.2.3 (Updated Section) Network Interface Information Timer
+3.2.2.3 Network Interface Information Timer

-The client SHOULD request the This timer is applicable only for clients which implement the SMB 3.x dialect family.
+This timer is applicable only for clients which implement the SMB 3.x dialect family.
 This timer controls requesting server's network interface information on a periodic basis within an implementation-specific<96> time-out.